My Fiance Has A Tier 2 Visa But Not ILR - Can I Join Her In The UK After We're Married?

 Will My Spouse Be Able To Work In The UK?

 Yes, one of the biggest benefits of the Tier 2 Dependant Visa is the ability to work without restrictions.
 In many ways, the dependent of a Tier 2 General Visa holder has much better employment conditions than a Tier 2 General Visa holder themselves.
 The Tier 2 Dependent Visa holder will be able to work for any employer in any sector and will not require a Certificate of Sponsorship to be able to take up employment with their new employer.

-The working conditions of the Tier 2 Dependent Visa holder have no effect on the conditions of the Tier 2 General Visa holder.
+The working conditions of the Tier 2 Partner Visa holder have no effect on the conditions of the Tier 2 General Visa holder.
 They will still need to work for a Tier 2 Sponsor Licence holder in order to maintain the conditions for both of you to remain in the UK (the dependent still needs the Tier 2 General Visa holder to remain in their role).
 If the Tier 2 General Visa holder chooses to leave their employment, it will be necessary for you both to apply for new visas.